esseks/monicelli/README.md

 =====

 ###LLVM frontend
-Monicelli emits LLVM bytecode in its default configuration.
+Monicelli emits LLVM bitcode in its default configuration.
 A typical compilation workflow would be:

     $ ./mcc example.mc
     $ llc example.bc
     $ cc example.s libmcrt.a -o example

-In particular, note that the Monicelli runtime library must be linked to use all of the I/O functions.
+In particular, note that the Monicelli runtime library must be compiled in or linked to use all of the I/O functions.
 Also note the use of the `llc` utility, which is provided by LLVM, to produce native assembler from LLVM bitcode.

+Please be aware that the Monicelli standard library depends on the C stdlib, although this dependency is available on virtually any platform you might dream of compiling Monicelli on.

 As such, `llvm` utilities are needed for compiling.
 Only the "low level" utilities (`opt` and `llc`) are needed, not the whole Clang/Clang++ suite.
 Usually, the relevant package goes under the name `llvm`.

+A C compiler is used to simplify the assembling and linking step, but it could be skipped altogether with a small effort.
+If you want to try ;)

-`mcc` does not optimize the emitted bytecode to ensure readibility when disassembling with `llvm-as`.
+`mcc` does not optimize the emitted bytecode to ensure readibility when disassembling with `llvm-dis`.
 However, you might want to optimize the code using `opt` LLVM utility:

     $ opt example.bc | llc -o example.s